drojf/ai_somnium_fps_camera/Readme.md

 # AI: The Somnium Files FPS Camera Mod

-This mod adds a "Noclip Mode" FPS style camera to most parts of the game, allowing you to explore ADV mode scenes and Somniums.
+This mod adds the following features to the game:

+- A "Noclip Mode" FPS style camera allowing you to explore ADV mode scenes and Somniums.
+You freely rotate and translate the camera, and can move faster with `SHIFT` key to get around large levels
+- Screenshot helper features like:
+  - the ability to entirely hide the game GUI (and the mod's shortcuts cheatsheet)
-It also allows you to slow down the game by 10x/100x, which may be useful when taking screenshots.
+  - the ability to slow down the game by 10x/100x

 See this video for an example: https://www.youtube.com/watch?v=6zuE3RdaCFU

 I don't recommend your first playthrough have this mod enabled, as various things may break unexpectedly.

-I also don't want to disappoint anyone - while I haven't thoroughly inspected all of the levels, the game appears to be fairly "clean" and I haven't found anything out of the ordinary.
-But if you just want to take some nice screenshots this mod might be useful.
+This mod may be useful for taking screenshots or videos of the game.
+You can also explore the maps of the game - but note that the game appears to be fairly "clean" - there are a few wierd T-posing/strangely posed characters and such, but overall everything is as expected.

+Please see the "Known bugs and wierd behaviors" section of this page if you have problems with the mod.

 ## Installation